How to Protect Your Business When Ice Agents Want To Inspect Your I-9 Forms

 Kristina Keech Spitler, Esq., with Vanderpool, Frostick & Nishanian is ready to help your business respond to an ICE inspection, provide a confidential internal Form I-9 audit, and/or help train your personnel to properly complete and retain I-9 forms.

-** The information contained in this website is provided for informational purposes only and should not be construed as legal advice.
+** The information contained in this website is provide for informational purposes only and should not be construed as legal advice.